Checkers: Russian Column draughts

-Column draughts (Russian towers), also known as Bashni, is a kind of draughts known in Russia since the beginning of the nineteenth century nad played according to the usual rules of Russian draughts but with the difference that the captured man is not removed from the playing field but is placed under the capturing piece (man or tower).
+Column draughts (Russian towers), also known as Bashni, is a kind of draughts known in Russia since the beginning of the nineteenth century and played according to the usual rules of Russian draughts but with the difference that the captured man is not removed from the playing field but is placed under the capturing piece (man or tower).

 The resulting towers move around the board as a whole, "obeying" the upper piece.
 When taking a tower, only the uppermost piece is removed from it: and the resulting tower belongs to the player of the color of its new uppermost piece.

 Bashni has inspired the games Lasca and Emergo.